Italian seitan sausage flavored with fennel, sage, and basil make this vegan version of the classic Italian pasta with peppers absolutely delicious.

 - salt and pepper to taste

-- Spray a baking sheet lightly with olive oil, put it into the oven and preheat to 450F.
+Place a nonstick baking sheet into the oven and preheat to 425F.
 Once it’s heated, spread the peppers on one half of the sheet and the sausages on the other.
-Give them a quick spray of olive oil to prevent burning at such high heat.
 Cook, stirring every few minutes, until the peppers just begin to get charred along the edges, about 10 minutes.
 Remove from oven and keep warm.

 - While the peppers are cooking, cook the pasta according to package directions.
 Before draining, remove one cup of the cooking liquid and reserve it.
 Drain the pasta, toss it with the peppers and sausage, cover, and keep warm.